m-heim/msecpgen/README.md

 ### Parameters

 Parameters used for the password generation, changing them will cause wrong outputs.
-This can either be output length (Lengths of 16-32 are safe)
+This can either be output length (Lengths of 16-32 are safe) or used procedure

 ### Concept